The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

 Talk about hitting a home run!
 It is rare for all your draft picks from one class to all work out.
 The 2012 NBA Draft was a good one for the Warriors as they got a treasure trove of good draft picks.

 Harrison Barnes was decent from the get-go.
 As a rookie, he averaged 9.2 PPG and 4.1 RPG.
 This made him a shoo-in for the All-Rookie First Team.

 Harrison's length enabled him to guard all five positions.
 He was also versatile as he could easily drive to the lane for a bucket or bomb from long range.
 In Golden States Championship Season, Harrison would average 10.1 PPG, 5.5 RPG and 40.8% from the three-point line.

 Festus Ezeli was a solid big for the Warriors.
-At 6'11" and 265 lbs, Festus is never afraid to mix it up inside and be the team's defensive anchor when he is in the court.
-With Andrew Bogut being foul prone and injury-prone, Festus was a good insurance policy for the team.
+At 6'11" and 265 lbs, Festus is never afraid to mix it up inside and be the team's defensive anchor when he is on the court.
+With Andrew Bogut being foul-prone and injury-prone, Festus was a good insurance policy for the team.

 Festus was a good rebounder and shot-blocker for the Warriors and provided much-needed toughness for the team.
 In the Warriors' Championship season, Festus scored 4.4 PPG and made 5.6 RPG in limited minutes while shooting an efficient 54.7% on the floor.